Supreme War Council: Permanent Military Representatives

 Each Allied nation would be represented by their head of government, and an appointed senior military officer known as the Permanent Military Representative (PMR).
 The French PMR was Ferdinand Foch, later replaced by Maxime Weygand and Joseph Joffre.
-The British were represented by Sir Henry Hughes Wilson.
+The British were represented by Sir Henry Hughes Wilson until 1918, then Charles Sackville-West.
 Italy was represented by Luigi Cadorna.

 The United States, which was "an Associated Power" of the Allies, was not involved with the political structure, but sent a Permanent Military Representative, General Tasker H. Bliss.

 General Wilson and his staff conducted numerous research projects into offensives against Turkey, culminating in "Joint Note# 12".

 Meetings

 Although the military council sat about once a week (90 meetings took place between November 1917 and November 1919), formal Interallied Conferences with Prime Ministers in attendance took place ten times during the lifespan of the Supreme War Council (SWC).
 Those meetings are listed below.

 Wartime meetings

 5-7 November 1917

 At the Rapallo Conference, the formation of the Supreme War Council was approved by the Allied war leaders in the town of Rapallo, Italy (close to the French border).
 The idea was thought up by the British, accepted by the French, and approved at a British War Cabinet meeting on 2 November 1917.
 It was also decided that its headquarters would be in Versailles.